Blank white background with no objects or features visible.

 What Makes a Good MCP Server?

 Not all MCP Servers are created equal.
 While any tool can be wrapped in an MCP interface, building a high-quality MCP Server requires thoughtful design and robust implementation.
-A good MCP Server is not just functional — it is secure, efficient, easy to discover, and provides clear semantics for the AI client.
+A good enterprise MCP server is not just functional — it is secure, efficient, easy to discover, and provides clear semantics for the AI client.

 Here are the key traits of an effective MCP Server: